levinericzimmermann/mu/README.md

-#mu
+# mu

-Python-representation of classical musical content, e.g. Harmony, Melodies and Rhythm.
+Python-representation of classical musical content, e.g. Harmony, Melody and Rhythm.
 Might be useful for algorithmic composition.

 Current state: